Our Team

 Jenny offers a compassionate, supportive space for adults navigating life transitions, grief, anxiety, and trauma, especially from childhood or harmful relationships.
 Her approach blends Emotionally Focused Therapy with body-based techniques to help clients reconnect with their emotions and build deeper self-awareness and connection.
 Jenny brings candor, humor, and cultural humility to her work, honoring each person as the expert of their experience.
 Outside the therapy room, she enjoys nature, fiction, art, and hot tea.

-Hayley offers a warm, down-to-earth approach to counseling, with options for outdoor sessions, in-person, and telehealth.
-With training in EFT and mindfulness-based approaches, she supports clients in reshaping relational patterns through felt experience, compassionate presence and connection.
-Drawing from a background in agriculture and natural resources, she welcomes clients navigating challenges in rural locations.
-She works well with neurodiverse clients, youth (8+), adolescents, those navigating life transitions and anyone who feels most comfortable processing while moving or being in nature.
-In her free time, she enjoys whitewater boating, archery, trail running and hands-on projects.
+Hayley offers a warm, down-to-earth counseling approach with options for outdoor sessions, in-person, or telehealth.
+Using EFT and mindfulness, she helps clients reshape relational patterns through presence and connection.
+With a background in agriculture and natural resources, she especially supports clients in rural areas, as well as neurodiverse individuals, youth, adolescents, and those navigating life transitions.
+Outside of counseling, she enjoys whitewater boating, archery, trail running, and hands-on projects.

 Kelsey Pederson, LCSW